Hillhead Refurbishment Information

 Temporary inconvenience… Permanent improvement

-As part of our continued investment in our commitment to improving the student experience, we are now beginning the next phase of our refurbishment plan for Hillhead Student Village.
+As part of our continued investment in our commitment to improving the student experience, we have now begun the next phase of our refurbishment plan for Hillhead Student Village.

-By Summer 2013 we will have begun a major refurbishment of Hector Boece Court.
+By January 2013 we will have finished a major refurbishment of Hector Boece Court.

 We understand how inconvenient it will be, at times, for people who live and walk in the vicinity of the construction zone.
 To that end, Accommodation staff will work directly with the contractor throughout the project and keep us all informed about the progress of work and alerted to upcoming activity and disruptions that affect residents helping to minimise the negative impacts of having a construction site in our neighborhood.